RoyleHerman/Chatbotium/README.md

 ### Chatbotium
-A simple chatbot based on chatterbot that you can use for anything has basic features.
+A simple chatbot based on chatterbot.

 ### I have some errors
 1. Read the paragraph below: Known bug fixes